stopnoanime/16TTAC-sim/README.md

 # The CPU

 - Up to 128 sources and destinations each
+- Accumulator and Address registers
 - 16 bit fixed width instruction, with optional 16 bit operand
 - 64 kiloword, or 128KB RAM size
 - 256 word stack
 - Carry and Zero flags
 - Conditional execution using Carry and Zero flags
+- Halting support
+- Built in IO support

 ### Instruction structure: